 I can't convey the extensive knowledge & expertise Chad has about everything BEE, as well as almost any topic, really.
 And I love passing that on to you.

 I LOVE TALKING HONEY.
 Learning where honey fits into your lives.
 How you use it.
 Some use it medicinally, others use it as an alternative to sugar.
 Some just like it, period.
 Some make their own salves, skin or shampoo cleansers, so, internally AND externally.

 There are a zillion articles debating whether it's PROVEN to help with allergies or boost immunity.
-I have customers SWEAR it does.
-If it helps you (& it does me so I concur), have at it.
+Our customers SWEAR it does.
+If it helps you (& it does for me so I concur), have at it.
 I'm on your side.
-I'm no FDA but if I get a daily 'vaccine' & it tastes this good, and helps me feel great, I won't fight it.
+I'm no FDA but if I get a daily 'vaccine' & it tastes this good, & helps me feel great, I won't fight it.

 Welcome to the wonderful world of honey.

 I love star thistle & Locust blended.
 I love Bamboo drizzled on charred veggies from the oven.
 I love Basswood in my honey or tart cherry-ade.
 Honey butter- people, if you've never made it, please make it NOW.
 Honey, soft butter, & confectioners sugar.
 Put on warm toast or go crazy & melt onto popcorn.
 You're welcome.